Good course that could be excellent.

 Other Thoughts: Yes, I played the 18 holes over two days.
 Some how I managed to find the old-format map online versus the current format.
 Had printed the latter (is black and white) but managed not to pack the paper in my bag (frown).
 Was hopelessly turned around and wasted too much time looking for the next hole.
 Needed to meet/overnight with friends in the area, so gave up and came again the next morning with the current map.

 This course reminds me of Burke Lake in Fairfax County, VA.
 Also very popular and cramped.
-One will always play it because it does have some good holes and the overall scene is pretty, but they both could do with redesigns that space out the holes more and potentially lengthen some of the shorter, narrower fairways.
+One will always play it because it does have some good holes and the overall scene is pretty, but they both could do with redesigns that space out the holes more and potentially lengthen or thin out the trees a bit on some of the shorter or narrower fairways.

 Kinder is a keeper though.
 Just not quite a jewel.